VoidOne-App/VoidOne/README.md

 VoidOne is being developed incrementally.

-Roadmap items represent engineering direction and do not constitute guaranteed delivery dates.
+Roadmap items represent engineering direction and should not be interpreted as guaranteed delivery dates.

 ## Phase I — Native Foundation